Dowagiac Chamber of Commerce unveils upcoming Same Day Rewards Program - Leader Publications

 Dowagiac Chamber of Commerce unveils upcoming Same Day Rewards Program

-DOWAGIAC — The Dowagiac Chamber of Commerce is rolling out a plan that will benefit both consumers and retailers alike.
+DOWAGIAC — The Greater Dowagiac Chamber of Commerce is rolling out a plan that will benefit both consumers and retailers alike.

 The chamber revealed its Same Day Rewards Program Monday.
 The four-month cross-promotion, which begins on Sept.
 7, encourages consumers to shop locally as the holiday season approaches.